 Here are some things to know before you add languages:

-- The visitor will see your form in the browser language.
-If your form doesn’t support that language, they will see it in a default language.
+- A visitor will see your form in their current browser language.
+Piwik PRO automatically detects the browser langage and presents forms in that language.
+But if your form doesn’t support that language, a visitor will see it in a default language.

-- The visitor can switch to a different language by using the drop-down menu on the form.
-If the visitor changes the language, they will see consent forms in that language in the future.
+- A visitor can switch to a different language by using the drop-down menu on the form.
+If they change the language, they will see consent forms in that language in the future.

 To add a language, follow these steps: